 A parameters properties file defining parameters to the underlying output code and build script

-A log4j.properties file providing easy-definition of logging.
+A log4j.properties file provides an easy-definition of logging.

 A readme.txt file with any additional information relevant to the given output process.

 A “src” directory containing the Java source code driving the output.